Using the GraphiQL IDE to access a GraphQL API

 One of the tools available with GraphQL is GraphiQL, which allows users of your API to design queries right in the browser and see immediate results.
 This is a tremendous time-saver!

 With REST, I've always used Postman to manage my queries without having to have a fullblown app in place from the get-go, but it still involves trial and error.
-You have to read the API's docs, figure out what you want to call and how, get the result and inspect it, make adjustments, make more calls to other endpoints, blahdee blah blah blah.
-Occasionally, an API provider produces their own "API Explorer" of sorts, which lets you try calls right in the browser, but that cannot be easy to develop and maintain...
+I read the API's docs, figure out what to call and how, get the result and inspect it, make adjustments, make more calls to other endpoints, etc. Occasionally, an API provider produces their own "API Explorer" of sorts, if we're lucky.

 GraphiQL is a ready-to-go "API Explorer".
-It integrates API docs right into the experience with "typeaheads" (similar to intellisense in Visual Studio), which helps you figure out what to query and then shows you the results.
+It integrates API docs right into the experience with "typeaheads" (similar to intellisense in Visual Studio), which helps us figure out what to query and then shows us the results.
 Let's try out GitHub's API explorer.

 • Allow it to access your GitHub account... even though it is GitHub. 🤨